Back

 In the first case, you’ve likely violated FMLA.
 In the second, problems could arise down the line around the employee’s return to work.
 In either case, HR might not hear about it for weeks or months, creating huge compliance headaches that could take weeks to resolve.

-Unlimited PTO can be a good option for some organizations, but it can also be a terrible (and potentially crippling) choice for others.
+So, is unlimited PTO a trap?
+Maybe.
+Unlimited vacation can be a good option for some organizations, but it can also be a terrible (and potentially crippling) choice for others.
 The ambiguity of its “unlimited" nature can lead employees to take less time off, resulting in burnout, engagement, and turnover issues.

 Why am I doing this?

 If your answer is, “Because my employees are asking for it,” that’s a good starting point!
-Do your due diligence by reading articles like this one, and make sure that your new PTO policy is clear, consistent, and compliant.
+Do your due diligence by reading articles like this one, and make sure your policy is clear, consistent, and compliant.

 If your answer is something like, “To improve employee experience,” or “To reduce financial liabilities,” there are other ways to achieve these goals without the risks that come with unlimited PTO.